m-rivera/m-rivera.github.io/research.md

     changes a lot about how the atoms move, and can sometime lead to the material losing the energy from the absorbed photon without emitting any photon in return (through heat).
-This is why we care about 'excited state proton transfer' moleculess.
+This is why we care about 'excited state proton transfer' molecules.
 'Excited state' means after absorption, and a 'proton' is the name of the hydrogen nucleus, therefore the title of the paper refers to crystals made up of molecules which have hydrogens hopping around upon absorbing a photon.